Garbage tarnishes Paris luster as pension strike continues - NewsBreak

 Health is a prime concern within the sanitation sector, officially acknowledged with the current early retirement at 57, though many people work longer to increase their pensions.
 With the exception of sewage workers, there appear to be no long-term studies to confirm widespread claims of shortened life expectancy among sanitation workers.

-Still, health reasons were behind Ali Chaligui’s decision to switch out of his job as a garbage collector for an office position in logistics.
-Chaligui, 41, says he still suffers after-effects 10 years later, like tendonitis, shoulder and ankle problems.
+Still, health reasons were behind Ali Chaligui’s decision to switch his job as a garbage collector for an office position in logistics.
+Chaligui, 41, says he still suffers after-effects 10 years later, like tendinitis, shoulder and ankle problems.

 “Monsieur Macron wants us to die on the job,” said Frederic Aubisse, a sewer worker and member of the executive committee of the sanitation section of the leftist CGT union, at the forefront of the mobilization against the pension plan.

 The stakes will be high on Wednesday for both the government and striking workers.
-Unions are organizing their eighth nationwide protest marches since January, and the third in nine days; the action is timed to coincide with a closed-door meeting of seven senators and seven lower-house lawmakers who will try to reach a consensus on the text of the bill.
+Unions are organizing their eighth nationwide protest march since January.
+The action is timed to coincide with a closed-door meeting of seven senators and seven lower-house lawmakers who will try to reach a consensus on the text of the bill.
 Success would send the legislation back to both houses for voting on Thursday.

-But nothing is certain, and the ticking clock appears to have fed the determination of strikers manning picket lines.
+But nothing is certain, and the ticking clock appears to have fed the determination of strikers.

 Durnaz, 55, is among those on the picket line at an incineration plant south of Paris, one of three serving the capital — all blocked since March 6.
 He has only been home twice to see his wife and three children.
 “It’s cold, it rains, there’s wind,” he said.